 My child is under 18 and needs therapy.
 What is the process?

-I do work with adolescent clients and their families, treating the Eating Disorder by addressing complex family dynamics and attempting to heal any miscommunication connected with the Eating Disorder.
-I ask that for the Intake session, all parental figures or guardians attend with their teen to review Minor Consent policies, contribute to the assessment, and share their hopes and goals for the therapeutic process.
+We do work with adolescent clients and their families, treating the Eating Disorder by addressing complex family dynamics and attempting to heal any miscommunication connected with the Eating Disorder.
+We ask that for the Intake session, all parental figures or guardians attend with their teen to review Minor Consent policies, contribute to the assessment, and share their hopes and goals for the therapeutic process.

 During the Intake session we will come up with a very concrete and specific plan for the inclusion of the family during therapy sessions and discuss how open or closed communication regarding content of sessions will be.
-I value the perspective and treatment goals of the adults and attempt to include these into my treatment plan as thoroughly as possible.
+We value the perspective and treatment goals of the adults and attempt to include these into our treatment plan as thoroughly as possible.

 There are two dominate theories that exist for the treatment of Eating Disorders in adolescents - one is focused solely on the patient and the other involves the entire family.
 Based on your family schedule and dynamics and the adolescent's diagnosis and symptoms, we will discuss which theory best fits your child and family.